FSSchneider/website/content/author/admin/_index.md

 organizations = [ { name = "Methods of Machine Learning, University of Tuebingen ", url = "https://uni-tuebingen.de/en/faculties/faculty-of-science/departments/computer-science/lehrstuehle/methods-of-machine-learning/" }, { name = "Max Planck Institute for Intelligent Systems", url = "https://is.mpg.de/" }, { name = "International Max Planck Research School for Intelligent Systems (IMPRS-IS)", url = "http://imprs.is.mpg.de/" }]

 # Short bio (displayed in user profile at end of posts)
-bio = "I am a PhD student at the chair for Methods of Machine Learning at the University of Tuebingen."
+bio = "I am a Ph.D. student at the chair for Methods of Machine Learning at the University of Tuebingen."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
 interests = [
-  "Artificial Intelligence",
   "Deep Learning",
   "(Stochastic) Optimization"
+  "Artificial Intelligence",
 ]

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Computer Science" institution = "University of Tuebingen and MPI for Intelligent Systems Tübingen" year = "2017-2020"
+  course = "Ph.D. in Computer Science"
+  institution = "University of Tuebingen and MPI for Intelligent Systems Tübingen" year = "2017-2021"

 [[education.courses]]
   course = "M.Sc. in Industrial and Applied Mathematics"